stevekinney/react-and-typescript/lessons/utility-types.md

 type Result = keyof ObjectLiteralType; // (A)
 ```

----

-## Getting the type of a single key in an object
+## Getting The Type Of A Single Key In An Object

 Use the index operator.